More than just a gateway to the Great Barrier Reef

 Visitors can experience their trip through the rainforest to and from the town via the unique Kuranda Scenic Railway and Skyrail.

-South of Cairns, you will find the Atherton Tablelands region.
+West of Cairns, you will find the Atherton Tablelands region.

 Follow the world-famous waterfall trail.
 Discover the region’s majestic waterfalls.